Being-rayan/Nexfolio-Resume-to-Portfolio-Preview/README.md

 ## Repository Status

-The complete source code and main project files are private for now.
+The full project source code and implementation files will be added later.

-This repository is maintained only as a public showcase containing selected project information, screenshots, and proof of work.
-Screenshots of generated portfolio websites, including test outputs created from my friend's CVs, are included to demonstrate that the project is working.
+For now, this repository is maintained as a project showcase containing screenshots, generated portfolio previews, and proof of work demonstrating the functionality of the system.

+The project has been tested with multiple resume inputs, including sample resumes from friends, and successfully generates deployable portfolio websites.

-## Privacy Note
+## Additional Note

-Uploaded resumes, generated files, backend logic, API keys, and private implementation files are not shared publicly for privacy and security reasons.
+Some implementation files, deployment configurations, and backend components are currently not included in this public repository and may be organized and published in future updates.

 ## Author